AdhamKhouly/desk-reservation-attendance-system/README.md

 ## 🚨 The Problem

-As teams scaled and hiring increased, office space became constrained:
+As teams rapidly scaled, office capacity became a bottleneck:

 - Desks were overbooked
 - Employees reserved desks but didn’t show up
 - No visibility into actual usage
 - No enforcement of fairness

-👉 Result: **Overcrowding, frustration, and inefficient workspace utilization**
+👉 Result: **Overcrowding, inefficiency, and frustration**

 ---

 ## 💡 The Solution

-I designed and built a **complete end-to-end system** that:
+I designed and built a **full end-to-end system** that:

 - Digitizes desk reservations across multiple floors
 - Enforces strict booking and fairness rules
 - Prevents no-shows through attendance validation
 - Ensures physical presence using geofencing
-- Maintains performance at scale through automated data lifecycle management
+- Maintains performance at scale via automated data lifecycle management

 ---

 ## ⚙️ System Overview

-The system manages the full lifecycle of desk reservations:
+The system manages the complete lifecycle:

 1. Users browse floors and desks
-2. Users reserve desks based on availability and rules
+2. Users reserve desks based on rules
-3. System enforces limits and role-based permissions
+3. System enforces limits and permissions
 4. Users confirm attendance via QR + geofencing
 5. No-shows are automatically marked as **Expired**
 6. Past reservations are archived daily